Highlights and Question formats are now live. Get grounded answers or verbatim excerpts from any page in one call. Try it now →

 We looked at five alternatives that offer different trade-offs, from deep content extraction to semantic search to all-in-one web infrastructure, to help you find the right fit.

-What is Brave Search API: Quick Overview
+What is Brave Search API: quick overview

 Brave Search API homepage screenshot